Find out why I think fairy tales should be required reading for kids here.

-Sweet, purple-toned illustrations show Fairy Felicity as she follow snail’s raised, sparkly trail through the night garden, the green house, the orchard, the pond, until she finally reaches her surprise birthday party with all her friends.
+Sweet, purple-toned illustrations show Fairy Felicity as she follows the snail’s raised, sparkly trail through the night garden, the greenhouse, the orchard, and the pond until she finally reaches her surprise birthday party with all her friends.
 Kids can use their fingers to follow the snail’s trail with Felicity, too.

 More Fairy Tale Books for Kids to Love

 The Dragon’s Hoard Stories from the Viking Sagas by Lari Don, illustrated by Cate James